martin-dold/smartMug/README.md

 - Target API level: 24.
 - Android version: 7.
 - Architecture of the SmartMug App, first view is Main Activity:
-    - Connection to Mug activity -> build connection to SmartMug via manuell input of the IP Adress or via bar code scanner.
+    - Connection to Mug activity -> build connection to SmartMug via manuell input of the IP address or via bar code scanner.
     - Statistics activity -> collects statical data of the user.
     - Order activity -> allows to call the waitress, reorder the same drink or ask for the bill.
     - Personal Data activity -> allows the user to enter personal data information to calculate statistics like blood alcohol level.